Updated 7/2/2024

 Team Structure:

 • The intern and Sub-I should NOT be your responsibility directly.
-You should make sure one of the 4 residents is over seeing this intern and then supervise the residents as needed.
-Similarly the Sub-I should be paired with a resident.
+You should make sure one of the 4 residents is overseeing this intern and then supervise the residents as needed.
+Similarly, the Sub-I should be paired with a resident.

 TYPICAL DAILY SCHEDULE: